Jocelyn Moorhouse

-Jocelyn Denise Moorhouse (born 4 September 1960) is an Australian screenwriter and film director.
-She has directed films such as Proof, How to Make an American Quilt, A Thousand Acres and The Dressmaker.
+Jocelyn Denise Moorhouse (born 1960 or 1961) is an Australian screenwriter and film director.
+She is best known for directing films Proof, How to Make an American Quilt, A Thousand Acres and The Dressmaker.

 Moorhouse has also collaborated with her husband, film director P. J. Hogan on films such as Muriel's Wedding (1994) and Mental (2012).

-Early life
+Early life and education

-Moorhouse was born in Melbourne, Victoria.
+Jocelyn Denise Moorhouse was born in 1960 or 1961 in Melbourne, Victoria.

-Moorhouse did her HSC year in 1978 at Vermont High School where her mother taught art, which is the same high school that Gillian Armstrong attended a few years earlier.
-She then enrolled in the Australian Film, Television and Radio School (AFTRS).
+After finishing school, Moorhouse enrolled in the Australian Film, Television and Radio School (AFTRS).
+It was while studying at AFTRS that Moorhouse completed her first short film entitled Pavane in 1983.
+She graduated from AFTRS in 1984.

 Career

-It was while studying at AFTRS that Moorhouse completed her first short film entitled Pavane in 1983.
-She graduated from AFTRS in 1984 and started work as television script editor.